Learn how top engineering teams use Gradle Enterprise to improve developer productivity⚡️. Register now.

 https://your-gradle-enterprise-server/cache-admin in your browser, you can view stats on the cache, change cache size and credentials, and view recent cache activity.

 Using a build cache is a very effective way to realize faster builds, and the Gradle Enterprise build cache is the fastest and simplest way to deploy and run a shared build cache.
 Additionally, build scans provide essential insights and feedback on cacheability configuration within your builds.

 To learn more about build caching, please see this page.

 Gradle Enterprise 2017.1 introduced dependency comparison, allowing you to quickly and easily discover differences in resolved dependencies between two build scans.
 In this release, you can now also compare the environment/infrastructure and the Gradle configuration switches of two builds.

 The infrastructure/environment section contains information about the JDK used to execute the build, the machine’s host name, number of cores, memory allocation etc. Differences in these aspects may explain different performance profiles, or even differences in build behavior.

 The switches section outlines whether or not different Gradle configuration switches were used, such as,

+--refresh-dependencies and others.
 Differences in these aspects may also explain different performance profiles and differences in build behavior.